 Image formats, which are standards for digital images, can be uncompressed, compressed, raster based, or vector based.
 You determine the DNA of your images with the formats you adopt, each of which offering different capabilities.
 For example, rasters generate images with pixels; vectors, with vectors or proportional formulas.
 PNGs can display logos without background; JPEGs always come with backgrounds.
 This article explains the main properties of the various image formats, including their basic concepts and pros and cons.

-By carefully selecting your image format, you can ensure compatibility with user devices, optimization for storage, compliance with delivery requirements, and optimum image quality.
+By carefully selecting your image format, you can optimize performance, ensure compatibility with user devices, optimization for storage, compliance with delivery requirements, and optimum image quality.

 This article covers the following topics: